 About Us

-Founded on the desire to offer children with autism enriched life experiences, ACF has grown to include Day Habilitation and Home and Community programs
+Founded on the desire to offer children with autism enriched life experiences, ACF has grown to include over 200 activities and events for all ages, Day Habilitation, Home and Community, and Employment Services

 Mission